postmates/PMJSON/README.md

 ### Performance

 The test suite includes some basic performance tests.
 Decoding ~70KiB of JSON using PMJSON takes about 2.5-3x the time that `NSJSONSerialization` does, though I haven't tested this with different distributions of inputs and it's possible this performance is specific to the characteristics of the test input.
 However, encoding the same JSON back to a `Data` is actually faster with PMJSON, taking around 75% of the time that `NSJSONSerialization` does.
+These benchmarks were performed with Swift 2.x and it's possible the numbers have changed since then.

 ## Requirements